 Feral File is a space for the new media community to co-create the future of art making, exhibiting, and collecting.

-London Hackspace is a non-profit hackerspace in London: a community-run workshop where people come to share tools and knowledge.
+London Hackspace Non-profit hackerspace in London: a community-run workshop where people come to share tools and knowledge.

-LUX is an arts agency for the support and promotion of selected artists’ moving image practice.
+LUX An arts agency for the support and promotion of selected artists’ moving image practice.
 It subsumed and displaced the London Film-makers’ Co-op.
 The LUX Video archive is an exclusive collection of artists’ film and video that you can watch online.
-Subscribe to the newsletter for information on events and opportunities or submit a listing to firstname.lastname@example.org.
+Critical Forum is a monthly discussion group for artists who work with the moving image to talk about ideas and practice in a mutually supportive environment, supported by LUX.
+Meetings are run and organised by group members for artists who are not in full-time education and are willing to commit as a participant for a minimum of six months.
+Subscribe to the newsletter for information on events and opportunities or submit a listing to email@example.com.

-Music Hackspace is a place for artists, innovators, entrepreneurs and hobbyists passionate about music and technology, organises weekly events.
+Music Hackspace A place for artists, innovators, entrepreneurs and hobbyists passionate about music and technology, organises weekly events.

-Nettime a mailing lists for networked cultures, politics, and tactics.
+Nettime Mailing list for networked cultures, politics, and tactics.

-Rhizome is a non-profit organisation which supports contemporary art that creates richer and more critical digital cultures.
+Rhizome Non-profit organisation which supports contemporary art that creates critical digital cultures.
 Re-thinks artistic creation, distribution and reception in relation to changing conditions associated with network technologies: shifting attentions, uncertain objects, multiple authors, casual labors.

-UK Hackspace Foundation is a non-profit, community organisation dedicated to coordinating hackerspaces in the UK.
+UK Hackspace Foundation Non-profit, community organisation dedicated to coordinating hackerspaces in the UK.